RamKumarS-mpp/PowerApps/README.md

-# 📌 Cap UK - Performance Tracking System
+# 📌 Performance Tracking System

 ## 🔧 Overview
 This Power Platform-based solution was designed for **Cap UK analysts** to track their daily activities, monitor performance through key metrics, and support **1-2-1 performance evaluations** using Complexity Per Hour scores.
 It integrates **Power Apps**, **Power Automate**, and **SharePoint Online** to enable seamless data entry, filtering, and automated reminders.